 Regular posts on the pages and groups

 Whatever you set up, people will be following it because they care about you and your loved one and are hoping for positive news for you.
-Keep in touch with them regularly by creating a post whether written, a video or something else.
-What regular means to you will be individual, though we would suggest to add to it at least every few weeks.
+Keep in touch with them regularly by creating a post, whether written, a video or something else.
+What regular means to you will be individual, though we would suggest adding to it at least every few weeks.
 Regularly also means not too much.
-You have a lot of things you are having to manage, try to keep how often you post to an amount which does not negatively impact you.
+You have a lot of things you are having to manage.
+Try to keep how often you post to an amount which does not negatively impact you.

 Get in touch with media outlets as you reach notable timelines

-Such as first week, month, year etc. This will give journalists a reason to write new articles, and by including big dates it can help to jog people’s memories and encourage them to share anything which is available online.
+Such as first week, month, year etc. This will give journalists a reason to write new articles.
+Including big dates can help to jog people’s memories and encourage them to share anything which is available online.
 If you have a Facebook Page or Group, make sure to ask journalists to include it within the article.

 Write or make content for our website

 Along with giving you a space to have your voice heard on our community pages, creating content for us will give you further chances to feature your loved one’s appeal online.
 You could then link to this content and share it on your own social media account.